 "How many acupuncture treatments do I need to get relief from my pain and stress or illness?"

-We get this question often at Barefoot Acupuncture Clinic.
+We get this question often.
 As a patient, you have a proper interest in getting this question answered.
 Acupuncture works differently from conventional allopathic medicine so let's review that so you can understand why we make acupuncture affordable at our clinic.

 Western medical treatments consist primarily of drugs and surgery.
 Almost all prescription drugs are chemicals that do not occur in nature or in your body.
 They are designed by chemists to interfere with one or more natural processes in your body.

 For example, when you injure yourself, your body responds with an immune and inflammation response in the injured tissue, which causes some swelling, heat, and pain in the tissue.